Power, poverty and place: why the local matters

-This seminar will set out the current levels of poverty, associated metrics and its impact on children, schooling and communities in Greater Manchester.
-Carl Emery and Louise Dawes, from the Manchester Institute of Education, will examine the dominant model of one-size-fits-all in regard to reducing the (disadvantage) attainment gap and explore alternative localised approaches, thereby connecting the narrow ‘what works’ policy agenda to ‘what matters’ to people and place.
+This seminar set out the current levels of poverty, associated metrics and its impact on children, schooling and communities in Greater Manchester.
+Carl Emery and Louise Dawes, from the Manchester Institute of Education, examined the dominant model of one-size-fits-all in regard to reducing the (disadvantage) attainment gap and explore alternative localised approaches, thereby connecting the narrow ‘what works’ policy agenda to ‘what matters’ to people and place.

 Their approach recognises that poverty, and the responses to it, need to be far more nuanced than the current social mobility agenda offers.